-The Northwest Bulletin is a collaboration among the Center of Excellence in Maternal and Child Health (MCH) at the University of Washington, Seattle; maternal and child health programs in the states of Alaska, Idaho, Oregon and Washington; Public Health - Seattle & King County; and experts in maternal and child health.
+The Northwest Bulletin: Family & Child Health is a collaboration of the Center of Excellence in Maternal and Child Health (MCH) at the University of Washington, Seattle; maternal and child health programs in the states of Alaska, Idaho, Oregon and Washington; Public Health - Seattle & King County; and experts in maternal and child health.
 It has published continuously since 1987 with a grant from the Maternal and Child Health Bureau, Health Resources and Services Administration, United States Department of Health and Human Services; and with additional grants and in-kind contributions.

-Its goal is to create a vibrant workforce with the knowledge and skills to work across disciplines to find community-based, public health solutions to problems affecting the health of families.The publication provides:
+The goal is to create a vibrant workforce with the knowledge and skills to work across disciplines and find community-based, public health solutions to problems affecting the health of families.The publication provides:

 - Information about the latest MCH research and its application to practice